SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager/README.md

 ## Polarion configuration

-### Interceptor settings/customization
+### Interceptor Manager settings/customization
-Use Administration -> Interceptor -> Settings page to enable/disable or set specific properties for each existing hook.
+Use Administration -> Interceptor Manager -> Settings page to enable/disable or set specific properties for each existing hook.

 ### Hooks installation
-Copy hook jar to hooks folder (`<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor/eclipse/plugins/hooks`) and enforce hooks reloading from the settings page or restart Polarion.
+Copy hook jar to hooks folder (`<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor_manager/eclipse/plugins/hooks`) and enforce hooks reloading from the settings page or restart Polarion.
 By default, newly added hooks are disabled and must be enabled manually.

 ## Upgrade